-Last Friday evening, the DO. team headed out to Modern Art, one of the coolest, funkiest, and most creative spots in Lancaster City, to catch a “Tiny Modern Concert” called Evolution of Sound.
-The show was presented by Series 42, a local Lancaster concert promotor who regularly books events at the space.
+Last Friday evening, Anne and I headed out to Modern Art, one of the coolest, funkiest, and most creative spots in Lancaster City, to catch a “Tiny Modern Concert” called Evolution of Sound.
+The show was presented by Series 42, a local Lancaster concert promoter who regularly books events at the space.
 There’s a lot to unpack here!

 Modern Art is the art and design studio of Libby Modern located at 529 West Chestnut Street in Lancaster.
 Libby is a Princeton grad who cut her design teeth in San Francisco, before landing in Lancaster and opening Modern Art around 2012.
 In addition to using the space for her own creations, Libby and her collaborators host all kinds of interactive projects, workshops, and events.

 One such collaborator is Series 42, a concert promoter made up of Fritz Schroeder and Scott Bookman, who have produced original shows all around the region.
 One of their favorite spots is Modern Art, where they host the “Tiny Modern Concert” series.
 Why are they tiny?
 Because the studio has a limited capacity of somewhere around 50 if everyone is standing and getting to know one another.
 The capacity is much less for seated shows.
 So the concerts are small, but that makes the shows intimate and really cool.